 Parameter Explanation Synchronize system time You specify here whether the system time should be synchronized.
 Use NTP You specify here whether synchronization should take place via NTP.
 If NTP is used, the SMU must be available via an internet connection.
 If a system is only used for bat shutdowns, for example, this makes the light sensor superfluous; whereas in the previous versions, synchronization was only possible via a request to the light sensor (with GPS).
 NTP server 1-10 If NTP is used, you need to enter at least one NTP server address here.
 Repetitions NTP request The SMU sends a request to the registered NTP servers, one after the other.
 If all requests are unsuccessful, it starts, after the Delay until next NTP request , again with the first NTP server, etc. After X (here set number) unsuccessful "request rounds", the request process will be aborted, and a new attempt will only take place the next day.
-Default: 3

-Parameter Explanation Delay until next NTP request see above Default: 300 s Error after X day(s) without synchronization Specifies after how many days without synchronization an alarm is generated.
+Default: 3 Delay until next NTP request see above Default: 300 s Error after X day(s) without synchronization Specifies after how many days without synchronization an alarm is generated.
 Default: 7 days Use time of synchronization If a checkmark is set here, synchronization always takes place at 00:00 hours (midnight, local time) Time of synchronization If a checkmark is set here, synchronization only takes place at the time set here (local time).
+Default: 00:00:00

-Default: 00:00:00 Use light sensor If a checkmark is set here, synchronization always takes place via the GPS module of the light sensor.
+Parameter Explanation Use light sensor If a checkmark is set here, synchronization always takes place via the GPS module of the light sensor.
 Use climate sensor If a checkmark is set here, synchronization always takes place via the GPS module of a climate sensor.
-Use daylight savings time/ winter time This is deactivated for countries that do not have daylight savings time.
+Use summer/ winter time This should be deactivated for countries that do not have daylight savings time.
+NOTE This setting is only relevant if you have selected the Global switchover option in the Summer/winter time application form (see table above).
+Otherwise, this setting is grayed out.